 Select students from Jazz I may be invited to participate in the Hudson High School Jazz Combo, which performs at school, community and local business events.
 The combo consists of piano, drums, bass, plus some combination of trumpet, saxophone and/or trombone.
 They perform a variety of jazz standards.
 A vocalist can also be included.
 If you are interested in having the HHS Jazz Combo perform at your event, please email jazzvp.hhsma at gmail.com

 Because it is extra-curricular, Hudson Jazz must raise the funds needed to pay for equipment, music, festival fees, guest artists, clinicians, special events and other activities.
 The Hudson High School Music Association supports Hudson Jazz with a portion of Concessions and Tag Day revenue.

 The largest fundraiser of the year is our Evening of Jazz benefit event, which raises funds exclusively for Hudson Jazz.
-This event is held offsite and features performances by the HHS Jazz Combo, Jazz I, Jazz II and the Hudson Middle School Jazz Band—plus a coffee & dessert buffet, silent auction and raffle.
+This event is held offsite and features performances by HHS Jazz I, Jazz II and the Hudson Middle School Jazz Band—plus a coffee & dessert buffet, silent auction and raffle.
 Other, smaller fundraisers to benefit Hudson Jazz may be held during the year as necessary.